joaqsala/Note-Taker/README.md

   ## Description

-  This repository contains the files for a note-taking app to make and delete notes on your to-do list.
+  This repository contains the files for a note-taking app to make, save, and delete notes on your to-do list.
 The note taker app utilizes node and express to make a non-static application that is launched via Heroku.

   ## Table of Contents